 This discovery and the power of the Internet seems to have been strong enough to bring the matter to the attention of the Kickstarter Integrity team which confirmed this was indeed a clear violation thus suspending the campaign.

 Since I had prior email contact with an Autonomous representative, I send him a brief email asking the state of the campaign and their side of the story.
 This is what I received as a response just minutes after:

 We are working on this to reactivate the campaign.
 Kickstarter does it very bad again.
 No heads up, nothing at all.
 Just someone reported us even we asked that website to remove the link.
 That's really bad from Kickstarter again.

 As of now the campaign remains frozen and there is no more backing available despite the campaign's end date not being reached.
 Anyone who backed the campaign up until now has nothing to worry about as all existing pledges are canceled, and no money had been exchanged this early into the campaign's status.

 I will report back if any new developments are made concerning this matter.

 UPDATE (10/20/16): Autonomous has confirmed the Kickstarter campaign is permanently suspended therefore they have opened up pre-orders the smart chair on their website at a discounted rate of $179 (10% off Kickstarter early backer rate).
 Orders were said to be open at 11am EST, but opened three hours early without notice.
-Those interest can order a chair, but this late you won’t be receiving one until 2017.
+Those interested can order a chair, but this late you won't be receiving one until 2017.